cryptoinhero/zurbank/src/zurbank/doc/release-notes/zurbank-0.2.0-release-notes.md

 Avoid selection of uneconomic UTXO during transaction creation
 --------------------------------------------------------------

-In earlier version of ZURBank (prior to 0.2.0), when creating transactions with the Qt UI or the JSON-RPC API (for example with `omni_send`), then the coin selection algorithm may have selected unspent outputs, which are not economic to spend.
+In earlier version of ZURBank (prior to 0.2.0), when creating transactions with the Qt UI or the JSON-RPC API (for example with `zus_send`), then the coin selection algorithm may have selected unspent outputs, which are not economic to spend.
 This may have caused the creation of larger and more expensive transactions than necessary.

 In ZURBank 0.2.0 this is addressed by excluding inputs during the transaction creation, which are more expensive to spend than they are worth.
 Please note the exclusion is directly related to the fee related configuration options of ZURBank, such as `-paytxfee` or `-txconfirmtarget`.